danielaescutia07/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    It's used to link locations creating more flexible code.
 1. How would you explain form validation to someone who has never programmed before?
+    It allows error messages to be displayed when forms are not filled out correctly.
 1. In 1-2 sentences, define end to end testing.
+    It a way to test the functionality and performance of an application.

 ## Instructions